rahulpanthi456/OS-Coursework/week7.md

 ## 8. Remaining Risks and Limitations
 Despite the applied security controls, some residual risks remain.
 These include:
-- Dependence on password-based SSH authentication if key-based authentication is not enforced.
+- Dependence on SSH key management practices, where compromised private keys could still present a security risk if not adequately protected.
 - Potential vulnerabilities introduced by future package updates.
 - Limitations inherent to a virtualised environment.